nus-cs2103-AY1920S1/duke/docs/README.md

 9. ### Saving and loading the data
 Task list data is saved in the jar file automatically after any command that changes the data.
 There is no need to save manually.
+The data files will be saved in the parent folder of the duke-0.1.3.jar file in /data/duke.txt .

     Task list data is loaded from the jar file automatically when opening the program.
     There is no need to load data manually.